Lena05k/frontend-project-lvl2/README.md

 # Difference Calculator

 ## Project Description
 **Difference generator** is a cli program.
 It compares two configuration files and shows a difference.
+Command-line utility for comparing differences between two data structures (JSON or YAML format files).
+## Acquired Skills
+- Practice of test-driven development (TDD), writing automated tests for the project using Jest
+- Integration of third-party libraries to solve various tasks
+- Implementation of package's ability to work as a library
+- Working with higher-order functions
+- Building internal representation for tree-like structures
+- Recursive traversal of tree-like structures
+- Hierarchical design, identifying the right abstractions, moving side effects to the top level.

+*Technology Stack: JavaScript, Node.js, ESLint, GitHub Actions (CI), Jest, Lodash, commander.js*

 ### Utility features:
 * Support for different input formats: yaml, json.